HTTP API Contract

 Announcements are done through release notes.

-Public beta APIs are robust and secure implementations and can be used in production.
+Public beta APIs are robust and secure implementations.
 They receive support and bug fixes like general availability features, but are not covered by Service Level Agreements.
 Specific security measures can differ from the documented security measures.

 Once a feature is no longer tagged as BETA, it becomes generally available.
 The change in status is announced in the release notes.